dart-lang/site-www/src/_guides/language/language-tour.md

 ### Using generic methods

-Initially, Dart's generic support was limited to classes.
-A newer syntax, called _generic methods_, allows type arguments on methods and functions:
+Type arguments are also allowed on methods and functions:

 <!-- {{site.dartpad}}/a02c53b001977efa4d803109900f21bb -->
 <!-- https://gist.github.com/a02c53b001977efa4d803109900f21bb -->